Dataset Module#

 • origin (str) – Origin of the dataset.
 It can be “Training”, “Preprocessing”, “Datasource” or “Model”

-dataset_hash: str#
+base_url: str#

 dataset_name: str#

-download(*, path: str = './', filename: str = 'dataset') None[source]#
+download(path: str | None = './', filename: str | None = 'dataset') None[source]#

 Download a dataset from mlops.
 The dataset will be a csv or parquet file.